 \textbf{Evaluation on EVA-FlowSet.} Qualitative results of the curve motion scene dataset EVA-FlowSet can be found in Fig.~\ref{fig:eva-visual}.
-By visualizing the optical flow images, it can be observed that, for both fast-moving scenes and normal scenes, our model can estimate the contour of moving objects more accurately than E-RAFT~\cite{gehrigERAFTDenseOptical2021}.
+By visualizing the optical flow images, it can be observed that, for both fast-moving scenes and normal scenes, our model can estimate the contour of moving objects more accurately than E-RAFT.
 The magnified ROI area shows that our model obtains sharper motion compensation results in the first three rows of fast-moving scenes, while E-RAFT's motion compensation performance is comparable to our model in the last three rows of moderate-moving-speed scenes.
 E-RAFT calculates the correlation between the event voxel grid before and after the start time to estimate the optical flow, which implicitly assumes that the optical flow is constant throughout the entire time.
 In contrast, our method uses the SMR module iteratively in each time step to obtain continuous optical flow estimation, which is suitable for curve motion scenes.
-For moderate-moving-speed scenes, even if the motion trajectory is curved, the motion could be approximated as linear due to the slow motion speed.
-In moderate-moving-speed cases, E-RAFT's motion compensation result is comparable to our model.
-However, in fast-moving scenes, the linear motion assumption of E-RAFT is no longer valid due to the curved nature of the motion trajectory.
-This scenario is particularly critical for safety concerns.
-In contrast, our model utilizes a dense optical flow estimation framework that does not depend on the linear motion assumption.
-Consequently, our model significantly outperforms E-RAFT in fast-moving scenes.
+In scenes with moderate movement speeds, even if the motion trajectory is curved, the motion can be approximated as linear due to the relatively slow speed.
+Therefore, in cases of moderate movement speeds, the motion compensation results of E-RAFT are comparable to those of our model.
+However, in fast-moving scenes, the linear motion assumption of E-RAFT becomes invalid due to the inherently curved nature of the motion trajectory.
+In contrast, our model, which employs a dense optical flow estimation framework independent of the linear motion assumption, significantly outperforms E-RAFT in fast-moving scenarios.